Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 30 Juni 2025 09.23.45 UTC
+- WIB: Senin, 30 Juni 2025 10.58.37 UTC
-- WITA: Senin, 30 Juni 2025 10.23.45 UTC
+- WITA: Senin, 30 Juni 2025 11.58.37 UTC
-- WIT: Senin, 30 Juni 2025 11.23.45 UTC
+- WIT: Senin, 30 Juni 2025 12.58.37 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: funny
+Kategori: technology